mitchejj-attic/.xyz/source/io/pi/rasp-arch-next.md

 [install]: /io/pi/rasp-arch-install/

 ### Finding the Pi
 My Pi is connected directly connected to my home network via ethernet.
-To [find the Pi on the network][find] I could run `nmap -sn 192.168.0.0/24`, interestingly nmap reports my Pi as an HP.
+My main computers local IP address is 192.168.0.6; in order to [find the Pi on the network][find] I could run `nmap -sn 192.168.0.0/24`.
+Interestingly nmap reports my Pi as an HP, I have an HP printer on the network which nmap was not finding.

 		MAC Address: 78:AC:C0:xx:yy:zz (Hewlett-Packard Company)
 		Nmap scan report for 192.168.0.17

-I have an HP printer on the network.
 I needed another method, I found a trusty USB keyboard and logged in.

 		# ip show addr